-Sign up for Newsletters
+1. Sign up for Newsletters

-Wait for the Sales
+2. Wait for the Sales

-Additionally I just got my latest hardtail frame, which they don't carry on display, delivered as a demo model.
+Additionally, I just got my latest hardtail frame, which they don't carry on display, delivered as a demo model.
 My bike was assembled because I use the same components in the frameset as my previous bikes.

 Another tip is to upgrade at the end of each season.
-This means that you get the best depreciation on a bike and you get the design and the color that you really want.
+This means that you get the best depreciation on a bike and you get the design and the color that you want.

-Use Price Matching
+3. Use Price Matching

 Make a list of all essential features and accessories you wish from your bicycle, and then go to the nearest bike showroom or log into your online dealer’s website to compare the prices.
 You can also make out a list of various preferred brands.
 Now contact your local bike store to see if they offer such a price matching service or not.
 If they do, then they will match the prices of their competitors for you.

 Don’t forget to ask for the models you are interested in, as well as the exact accessories and features you want to know from the other brands.
-Because this may take time, make sure that you have enough time to shop around since it’s possible you may end up with more than one store you want to buy the bicycle from.
+Because this may take time, make sure that you have enough time to shop around since you may end up with more than one store you want to buy the bicycle from.

 For example, you don’t need to spend a great deal of cash on the latest mountain bikes.
 Decent quality older models can be bought at very affordable rates.
 If you want your money to go as far as possible, opt for secondhand bikes.
 Likewise, if you want to ensure you don’t wait forever for any bike, consider secondhand when you’re in a hurry.

-Opt for Some Weight Penalty
+5. Opt for Some Weight Penalty

 One of the most obvious and easiest ways to save on a bike is to get the lightest frame possible that is still within the budget.

 While this advice may seem basic, as a beginner you can bet that a lot of people take this for granted.
 The name of the game is to be as light as possible but to gain mass as you go through the ranks.
-With those who do this being quick to reap the rewards.

-Alloy over Carbon
+6. Alloy over Carbon

 It’s easy to imagine carbon fiber as the embodiment of the modern bike from the outside, but it’s not as prevalent as some might think.
-It’s the material for 90 percent of high-end bikes, but if you look at entry level or mid-range bikes, you’ll find the frame is constructed from alloy.
+It’s the material for 90 percent of high-end bikes, but if you look at entry-level or mid-range bikes, you’ll find the frame is constructed from alloy.
 This is a cheaper and lighter material which is why it’s been widely adopted across the board.

 The only reason carbon fiber has become so popular is the fact it has a very light weight-to-strength ratio.
-This is key for big hills or for racing.
+This is key for big hills or racing.
 However, it also makes the bike vulnerable to damage.

-Patch, don’t Replace
+7. Patch, don’t Replace

-Join a Cycling Club or Group
+8. Join a Cycling Club or Group

-Learn Prevention Maintenance
+9. Learn Prevention Maintenance

 Prevention maintenance is a great concept for cyclists.
 Do your best to avoid getting stuck in a situation where you have a spare tube and pump at the ready.
 If you practice prevention maintenance, you will not only save yourself time and money, but you will also not have to worry about finding a place to fix a flat and losing riding time.
 Prevention maintenance allows you to control the situation and repairs when it is needed.
-The following tips will help you bike happy and save money!
+The following tips will help you bike happily and save money!